 Information about the NES is available on the Ministry for the Environment(external link) website.
 It explains how to find out if your land and the activity you are planning is covered by the NES.
 In addition, Environment Canterbury maintains a Listed Land Use Register of potentially contaminated sites.(external link)

-The building code requires that surface water collected or concentrated by buildings or site work shall be disposed of in a way that avoids the likelihood of damage or nuisance to other property.
+The Building Code requires any surface water collected or concentrated by buildings or site work to be disposed of in a way that avoids the likelihood of damage or nuisance to other property.